 Model United Nations program.
 The first was started by San Diego area Rotarians.
 The ORRMUN is patterned after the United Nations General Assembly meetings.
 We recruit delegations of two students to represent member nations of the United Nations.
 These students are selected, sponsored, supported, and advised by participating Rotary Clubs and sponsors.
 The advisor attends the Conference to support their delegation.
 Advisors may be a Rotarian, a teacher, or other interested member of the community.

 Prior to the Model United Nations Conference, one resolution will be distributed to the participating ‘nations’.
 The resolution will closely relate to currently pressing international issues before the real UN General Assembly.
 The student delegations are given training in peaceful conflict resolution, diplomatic negotiating, and analytical thinking and speaking skills.
 As ambassadors of their particular nation, students will research the political, economic, and cultural aspects of their nation in order to develop that country’s position on the resolution.
 They will then weave those positions into sponsoring, supporting, or opposing speeches directed to the resolution.

-During the two-day Model United Nations Conference, the student delegates present their prepared speeches to the General Assembly.
+During the Model United Nations Conference, the student delegates present their prepared speeches to the General Assembly.
 On Saturday afternoon they also break into smaller caucus groups to forge alliances and propose, discuss, and draft various amendments to the resolution that will hopefully satisfy the positions of the various countries.
-On Saturday evening we will have a dynamic keynote presentation.

 On Sunday, the delegations will present and debate each caucus group’s amendments to the resolution.
 After further collaborations and refinements of the various amendments, the students will then vote on the amendments to the resolution with the goal of reaching unanimity or majority consensus on a final amendment to the resolution.